bafyle/N-Queens-Problem/README.md

 $ python3 NQueensProblem.py 8
 ~~~

-* If no arguments passed, the sciprt creates a 4x4 board and generate all possible solutions to it.
+* If no arguments are passed, the script creates a 4x4 board and generate all possible solutions to it.
-* The script also displays how much time did it take to calculate and print the solutions.
+* The script also displays how much time it took to calculate all solutions.
-* The execution time is calculated from the moment the algorithm started, not from the beginnig of script execution

 * Example of the output:
 ~~~
 $ python3 NQueensProblem.py 4
+INFO:root:Execution time: 0.004106900000000024
+INFO:root:Found Solutions: 2
 . q . .
 . . . q
 q . . .